 Sleep is an essential part of maintaining a healthy lifestyle.
 A proper sleep schedule can boost numerous aspects of the human body, including regulating weight, brain function, physical performance, immunity and lowering risk of heart disease and stroke.

-The staff at the Morris Hospital Sleep Center is devoted to the diagnosis and treatment of all sleep disturbances and disorders.
+The sleep medicine specialists at the Morris Hospital Sleep Center are devoted to the diagnosis and treatment of all sleep disturbances and disorders.
 Conveniently located off Route 6 one mile west of the Morris Hospital Main Campus, the Morris Hospital Sleep Center is a full-service sleep laboratory equipped with the latest sleep diagnostic technology.

-If you or a loved one may be experiencing a sleep disorder, or if you would like to learn more about treatment and an overnight sleep study, please call the Morris Hospital Sleep Center at 815-941-7533.
+If you or a loved one may be experiencing a sleep disorder, or if you would like to learn more about treatment and an overnight sleep study, check out this article or call the Morris Hospital Sleep Center at 815.941.7533.

 At the Morris Hospital Sleep Center, patients undergo a variety of non-invasive sleep exams that allow physicians to monitor the activity in the body and brain during sleep.
 Often, sleep disorders cannot be identified with a normal office visit, as doctors need conclusive evidence that can only be obtained while you’re asleep.